Salmon Arm: Sports and recreation

 Large crowds of tourists and locals are drawn to the beaches at Sunnybrae, Canoe, and elsewhere on Shuswap Lake during the summer.
 The city has many large hotels, as well as berths for a number of houseboats.

 The community offers a number of recreational facilities and sports leagues.
 There are fields for soccer/rugby/football, fields for baseball/softball, as well as a 6 sheet curling rink (SACC), five-pin bowling lanes (lakeside lanes bowling center), several golf courses and many seasonal recreational businesses.
 The proximity of the Shuswap Lake has also resulted in a growing interest in rowing and paddling sports, particularly dragon boat racing.

-The Salmon Arm Silverbacks hockey team, in the BCHL, plays at Shaw Centre (formerly the Sunwave Centre).
+The Salmon Arm Silverbacks hockey team, in the BCHL, plays at Roger’s Rink (formerly the Sunwave Centre).
 The publicly owned twin ice rink facility is named in relation to the facility's community sponsor, Shaw Cable (which purchased the local, independent cable service provider SunCountry Cablevision in June 2011; SunCountry had branded its highspeed cable Internet service as Sunwave.net, and had sponsored the ice rink facility under the name Sunwave Centre).
 Co-located in the same area with the Shaw Centre are the city's recreation centre (with pool, racquet courts, weight facility and auditorium/gymnasium), curling rink, lawn bowling facility, horseshoe pitch, and the Salmon Arm campus of Okanagan College.
 The city's previous indoor ice arena, Memorial Arena, has been repurposed as an indoor field sports facility, and is heavily used by such sports as soccer, rugby, and archery.
 Memorial Arena, with sponsorship from the Salmon Arm Savings & Credit Union has been rebranded as the SASCU Memorial Recreation Centre, while the main recreation centre is similarly sponsored and branded the SASCU Recreation Centre.

 Former NHL player Dave Scatchard was raised in Salmon Arm, playing his minor hockey there.
 Other notable athletes raised in or with ties to Salmon Arm are swimmer Rick Say and curler Sandra Jenkins.

 Transportation

 Salmon Arm lies on the Trans-Canada Highway approximately halfway between Vancouver and Calgary.
-It is also at the top of Highway 97, which leads to Vernon and Kelowna.
+It is also at the top of Highway 97B, which leads to Vernon and Kelowna.
 The economy benefits from through traffic; many brand-name hotels and restaurants have opened in the past few decades.

-The Canadian Pacific Railway also runs through Salmon Arm.
-No passenger service is available, though the Rocky Mountaineer trains pass through on occasion.
+The Canadian Pacific Kansas City also runs through Salmon Arm.
+No passenger service is available, though the Rocky Mountaineer trains pass through on occasion despite not stopping.

 Salmon Arm Airport mainly serves general aviation aircraft, though scheduled service to Vancouver and Calgary was available by Northern Hawk Aviation until it ceased operations.

 Salmon Arm has a bus network that serves neighbourhoods and shopping destinations using commuter minibuses on hourly schedules.
 It also offers handyDart service for the disabled and scheduled services to communities across the region once per week.